dopeboy/dopeboy.github.io/_posts/2016-12-24-render-link-gmail-outlook-icloud.md

 title: Rendering an HTML link across Gmail, Outlook, and iCloud mail
 ---

-I came across an interesting bug recently that had me scratching my head for awhile.
+I came across an interesting bug recently that had me scratching my head.
 A client of mine wanted his web application to send emails to users.
 The body of the email would contain links.

 Simple enough I thought.
 I've done this before.
 I'll use Mailgun's API and send raw HTML in the payload.
 I did exactly that and then we started testing.
 We had the web application send an email to a Gmail account and it rendered as follows: